Health ministers making progress on funding talks, finding common ground: Duclos

 Mia Rabson, The Canadian Press

-OTTAWA - The impasse over a new federal-provincial health-care deal has broken as both sides hone in on how to get better results from new spending, federal Health Minister Jean-Yves Duclos said Friday.
+The impasse over a new federal-provincial health-care deal has broken as both sides close in on how to get better results from new spending, federal Health Minister Jean-Yves Duclos said Friday.

+That includes agreeing to invest in the technology to improve digital health records and data collection, he said at a news conference in Ottawa.

-At a news conference in Ottawa, Duclos said the conversation about results is “stronger now than it used to be” just weeks ago.
+Duclos said the tone and direction of the talks with the provinces has changed and improved in the last few weeks.
+He said the conversation about getting results is "stronger now than it used to be."

 "I'm quite optimistic it's continuing to move in the right direction," he said.